johndpope/LinkedinPy/README.md

 ### search 1st connects and save to db

-It's a API to backup already connected contacts to local DB(for old connections and connections not made through search_and_connect API)
+It's an API to backup already connected contacts to local DB(for old connections and connections not made through search_and_connect API)

 ```python
  session = LinkedinPy()